Intellectual Property Law

 Properly managing and protecting intellectual property assets are critical to remaining competitive in the modern marketplace.
 Barrett McNagny is experienced in a wide array of intellectual property matters, encompassing patent, copyright, trademark, trade dress, and trade secret issues.
 We pride ourselves in helping clients obtain, protect, and enforce a competitive edge in the world of ideas.

 A patent grants the patentee the right to forbid others from making, using, or selling the patentee's novel invention.
 Patents and patent licenses are a powerful tool in the quest to attain and hold a competitive edge in the technology marketplace.
-Evan D. Weaks is a licensed Patent Attorney and can represent clients before the U.S. Patent Office, including the filing and prosecution of patent applications.
+George Pappas and Evan D. Weaks are licensed Patent Attorneys and can represent clients before the U.S. Patent Office, including the filing and prosecution of patent applications.

 Read more in the article "What Is a Patent?".